BluEye-Robotics/blueye.sdk/docs/video/downloading.md

 ### Video files
 For each video recorded on the drone two files will be created, a `.mp4` file with the actual video, and a `.jpg` file with a thumbnail image from the video file.
-Other then the file extension the file names will be identical.
+Other than the file extension the file names will be identical.
 An example of a video + thumbnail pair could be:
 ``` shell
 'video_BYEDP000105_2019-08-13_103035.jpg'